-Under this option, the shareholder includes in his/her or its income each year, the share of the fund’s ordinary income and the share of the fund’s capital gain for the year.
+Under this option, the shareholder includes in his/her or its income each year.
+The share of the fund’s ordinary income and the share of the fund’s capital gain for the year.
 This share is computed as if the fund had distributed the full amount of each to its shareholders.
-The shareholder then gets an increase in basis in the shares; so, things are counted only once.
+The shareholder then gets an increase in basis in the shares.
+Hence, things are counted only once.
 This mimics the treatment for US mutual funds.

-An election of quest status is made by the shareholder on Form 8621.
+The shareholder makes an election of quest status on Form 8621.
 The fund must consent to the election and agree to provide information each year to the shareholder.
-One Shareholder’s election does not affect anyone else.
-The question is made just once and continues each year.
+One shareholder’s election does not affect anyone else.
+You make the question just once.
+It continues each year.

 Mark to Market

 Alternatively, a shareholder may elect once to mark the shares of the PFIC to market each year under this election.
 The shareholder recognizes gain each year to the extent the fair market value of those shares exceeds the basis.
 The shareholder then gets an increase in basis in the shares.
-If the value declines in a year, the shareholder recognizes loss and basis is reduced but the loss is limited to the gains previously recognized.
-Any gain or loss is treated as ordinary income, not capital gains; any distributions are recognized as dividends.
+If the value declines in a year, the shareholder recognizes loss.
+Basis reduces in value but limits the loss to previous the gains.
+Any gain or loss is like an ordinary income, not capital gains.
+Any distributions are recognized as dividends.
 The marked market is only available for publicly traded shares.
-The election is also made on Form 8621 and continues each year.
+The election is also made on Form 8621.
+It continues each year.

 Excess distribution or Tax plus interest regime:

 If the shareholder doesn’t elect either QEF or mark-to-market, then a tax plus interest regime applies.
-Under this regime, tax on any larger than average distributions and on any gain is imposed as if the distributions are gain happened over the full period of ownership.
-This tax is at the top tax rate (not graduated rates).
+Under this regime, tax on any larger than average distributions and on any gain is imposed.
+As if the distributions are gain happened over the full period of ownership.
+This tax is at the top tax rate.
 Interest is charged as if the tax were a prior year assessment.
-This can be quite harsh as it applies to any gain on any disposition of the shares as well as the portion of any distribution in excess of 125 percent of the average of the prior three years distributions.
+This can be harsh as it applies to any gain on any disposition of the shares.
+As well as the portion of any distribution in excess of 125% of the average of the prior three years distributions.
 This amount is apportioned among all the days the shareholder held the PFIC shares.

-The computations under this regime can be complex and the results very unpleasant.
-Shareholders of the corporation may get foreign tax credits with respect to taxes withheld on distributions or with respect to the underlying tax of the corporation
+The computations under this regime can be complex.
+Results can be very unpleasant.
+Shareholders of the corporation may get foreign tax credits with respect to taxes withheld on distributions.
+Or with respect to the underlying tax of the corporation

 Any US citizen or resident who directly or indirectly holds more than $25,000 worth of PFIC shares at year-end is required to file form 8621 on an annual basis.
 In addition, form 8621 is required any year a disposition is made and perhaps more importantly, filing form 8621 is required in order to make an election and avoid the dreaded excess distribution taxation regime.

-This form is filed irrespective of the distribution made during the tax year, provided that your holdings exceed $25,000.
+One needs to file this form irrespective of the distribution made during the tax year, provided that your holdings exceed $25,000.
 Previously, filing requirements of form 8621 were mandatory, if

-- The shareholder elected for an alternative PFIC scheme by shareholders, or
+- The shareholder elected an alternative PFIC scheme by shareholders, or

-In this form, basic information must be provided about the PFIC in all cases where nothing, but the quest inclusion is happening.
-The form is pretty simple you just disclose basic information about the PFIC and your shares of ordinary income and capital gain.
+You must provide basic information about the PFIC in all cases where nothing, but the quest inclusion is happening.
+The form is pretty simple.
+You just need to disclose basic info of PFIC and your shares of ordinary income and capital gain.

-The USA has been taking stringent actions to avoid passive foreign investments.
-The recently published regulations provide important guidelines for tax assessment and filing obligations for US citizens holding PFIC shares.
-Few exceptions have also been provided that might allow some relief to the individuals who unintentionally held PFIC investments.
-However, the investors should be cautious about all the investments and due diligence procedures should be undertaken to conclude whether the said investment comes under PFIC criteria or not.
+As shown in this short PFIC and form 8621 summary, the USA has been taking actions to avoid passive foreign investments.
+These regulations provide important guidelines for tax assessment and filing obligations for US PFIC shareholders.
+There are a few exceptions that might allow some relief to the individuals who unintentionally held PFIC investments.
+However, the investors should be cautious about all the investments.
+One should do due diligence procedures to conclude whether the said investment comes under PFIC criteria or not.